ringwormGO-organization/ringOS/Documentation.md

 (You can execute this commands in WSL and run Virtual Box on Windows)

-Operating system must be marked as EFI (Virtual box) or UEFI Firmware type (VmWare).
+Operating system must be marked as EFI (Virtual box) or UEFI Firmware type (VMWare).
 _____
 # Running on real hardware
 *Files in [version] - image*